-Four 1/4" quick-connect terminals are provided for the high current connections.
+Six 1/4" quick-connect terminals are provided for the high current connections.

-The motor connections (M1, M2) and the battery connections (B+, B-) have one terminal each.
+Two terminals each are provided for the motor M1 and M2 connections.
+The battery connections (B+, B-) have one terminal each.

 CONNECTIONS: Low Current

 The low current logic control connections are provided by an 18-pin connector (see pin list below).
 The Molex Mini-Fit Jr. p/n 39-01-2185 with type 5556 pins is the mating connector; see chart at left for pin part numbers.